 In my clinical experience, the #1 cause of severe gas and bloating is small intestinal bacterial overgrowth (SIBO).
 SIBO occurs when the bacteria from your colon and large intestine overgrow and colonize your small intestine.
 These bacteria feed off of and ferment the undigested carbohydrates in your small intestine, causing a buildup of hydrogen and/or methane gas.
 If you have SIBO, you must overcome this gut imbalance before you can banish gas and bloating for good.
-See this article for how to test for and address SIBO.
+Take this take this quiz to find out if you might have SIBO.

 Irritable bowel syndrome (IBS) is sort of a catch-all term for digestive issues that have no other diagnosable cause.
 In fact, an estimated 50% of people diagnosed with IBS actually have SIBO.3 For the other 50%, there are a number of possible underlying issues that may be causing your symptoms, including leaky gut, Candida overgrowth, parasites, or food intolerances.
 By getting to the root of your IBS, you can say goodbye to gas, bloating, diarrhea, and abdominal pain once and for all.
 A low-FODMAP diet has been shown to improve the symptoms of IBS.